Clicky

 Can I Run The PWC On The Hose Instead Of A Test Ride?

-Water intake and simply being in the water affects the craft very differently compared to running it on a hose and on the water.
-I’ve had several jet skis run fine on the hose but give a different story once in the water.
+I need to make a note that running a watercraft on the hose is not a substitute for taking it for a test ride!
+Don’t let someone selling jet skis fool you with “it runs fine on the hose” as it is not the same as running it in the actual water.
+Water intake and simply being in water affects the jet ski very differently compared to running it on a water hose.
+I’ve had several jet skis run fine on the hose but give a different story once in water.

 Author